friedrith/hello-world-git/README.md

 # hello-world-git

-A project to help beginners to start using git
+A project to help beginners to start using git.
+Say hello in the language you want:

+- Hello